FREQUENTLY ASKED QUESTIONS

 Our selected TPA partners carry the lion’s share of administrative responsibility, but Missio Nexus does connect regularly with the plans partners in order to provide sufficient oversight of the program.
 Missio Nexus is also involved in promoting the program, encouraging members to submit needed information, and answering general member inquiries related to the program.
 Missio Nexus has also formed a seven member Benefits Committee from amongst participating organizations that ultimately is responsible for plan governance.

-ERS is Missio Nexus’ consulting partner and has been working collaboratively with Missio Nexus over the past several years to get the Missio Benefits program to where it is today.
+IOA is Missio Nexus’ consulting partner and has been working collaboratively with Missio Nexus over the past several years to get the Missio Benefits program to where it is today.
 They are responsible for overall plan management, vendor management, actuarial analysis, data analysis/reporting, renewal management and overall plan strategy in collaboration with Missio Nexus.

 How is the plan governed?